Dear Reader: To navigate to other sections of text on this page, just click/press on the shaded tabs above.

-- Has a previous therapist used EMDR therapy in your treatment without successful clearing of disturbance for even a single target memory?
+- Has a previous therapist used EMDR therapy in your treatment without successful, permanent clearing of disturbance for even a single target memory?

-- Do you find yourself wanting to ‘push through’ what feels like strong internal resistance in order to do early trauma work?
+- Do you find yourself wanting to ‘push through’ what feels like strong internal resistance in order to do early, or even later life, trauma work?

 - Do you suspect that there’s ‘something going on’ for you inside, but no one’s ever given it a name, or recognized it?
-Does it seem pervasive in your life?
+Does it seem pervasive or intrusive in your life?

 - Do you have a sense or hope that you’d like the early trauma work to happen as if by ‘magic’, as though it might erase years of hurt and pain?

-- Do you find yourself thinking that this would be a good alternative to engaging in ongoing therapy–just so you can ‘get it done’?
+- Do you find yourself thinking that this would be a good alternative to engaging in ongoing therapy–just so you can ‘get it done’ or ‘get through it’?

 If you responded ‘yes’ to any–or a number–of these questions, then it is worth considering that weekly, ongoing treatment with a therapist who understands and knows how to treat complex trauma and dissociation may be a better fit in the short term, to clarify what’s actually happening for you and prepare you for early trauma work.
 You can find such therapists in your area with a background in complex trauma and dissociation via the International Society for the Study of Trauma and Dissociation.

 2. It will be necessary for a therapist to refer you to me for early trauma clearing, to ensure that any necessary assessment for dissociative symptoms and more complex preparatory work has been taken care of (see #3 below).
 You can direct your therapist here on my site to get more information about how to facilitate a referral.